-Rottweilers are one of the most recognizable breeds today.
-Even people who prefer small dogs often can identify a Rottweiler without a second glance.
-Even though many people recognize the Rottweiler, its history and origins are long and varied, which means only true Rottweiler fans know the background of this unique dog.
+The Rottweiler is one of the most recognizable breeds today.
+Even people who prefer small dogs often can identify a Rottweiler with just one glance.
+While many people can recognize the Rottweiler, their history and origins are long and varied, which means only true Rottweiler fans know the full background of this unique dog.

-For example, the Rottweiler has one of the longest histories, dating back to the time of the Roman empire.
-More so, these dogs are highly intelligent dogs that can figure out some tough skills in no time.
-To learn the history, origins, facts, and more of the Rottweiler, scroll down.
+For example, the Rottweiler has one of the longest histories, dating back to the time of the Roman Empire.
+Also, these dogs are highly intelligent and can learn tough skills in no time.
+To learn the history, origins, facts, and more of the Rottweiler, read on!

 Where Are Rottweilers From?

-The formal history of the Rottweiler begins in 1901 when the International Club for Leonbergers and Rottweiler Dogs created the first standard for the breed.
+The formal history of the Rottweiler began in 1901, when the International Club for Leonbergers and Rottweiler Dogs created the first standard for the breed.
 This recognition occurred in the country of Germany, which means Germany is the formal country of origin for the Rottweiler, but the history of the Rottweiler is much messier than that answer implies.

 The Rottweilers’ Ancient Roots

-The reason why we use the word “formal” above is that Rottweilers have a long history that predates the modern countries we are familiar with.
+The reason we used the word “formal” is that Rottweilers have a long history that predates the modern countries we are familiar with.
 In fact, the Rottweiler is considered one of the oldest breeds because it is descended from drover dogs used by the Roman legions.

-Whenever the Roman Empire reigned over Europe, they used drover dogs as their cattle driving dogs.
-It wasn’t until the 2nd century that the Romans abandoned most of their locations in Europe, leaving what would become the Rottweiler in Rottweil, Germany, after which the dog is named.
+Whenever the Roman Empire reigned over Europe, they used drover dogs as their cattle-driving dogs.
+It wasn’t until the 2nd century that the Romans abandoned most of their locations in Europe, leaving what would become the Rottweiler in Rottweil, Germany, after which the dog was named.

-Of course, the Rottweiler of the 2nd century is very different from the Rottweiler today.
+Of course, the Rottweiler of the 2nd century was very different from the Rottweiler today.
 Nevertheless, the Rottweiler is one of the few breeds that we can trace back this early in history.

 Butcher Dog in the Middle Ages